Welcome to “Kingdom Theology”!

 What Are My Theological Influences?

-Orthodox – I believe in Early Church Orthodoxy.
+Pre-Nicene Christian Writers – I believe in Early Church Orthodoxy.
 I fully affirm both the Apostles’ Creed and the Nicene Creed.
 The early church writings have helped ground me in the most fundamental Christian doctrines, as well as instilling in me an appreciation for the importance of Baptism and the Lord’s Supper.

 Anabaptist – The Anabaptist movement believed that the local church should keep its forms of worship simple and that it should also do their best to maintain local congregations that consist only of truly born again individuals and their children.
 They also emphasized the need to keep ourselves free from entanglement in worldly politics and war.
 I accept these doctrines completely.

 Puritan – The Puritans sought to think deeply and devote themselves fully.
 Their intense study of the Scriptures was only outmatched by their passion to apply it to every part of their daily lives.
 I glean heavily from both their theological and devotional writings, which are usually woven together into one.
 They sought both to live and think for the glory of God; I seek to live such a life as well.

 Methodist – The Methodist movement started by John Wesley, Charles Wesley and George Whitefield were deeply evangelical.
 They believed, and acted like they believed, the words of Christ, “Unless a man is born again, he cannot see the kingdom of Heaven.”
 They preached the Gospel boldly and clearly, calling on all men to repent of their rebellion against God and place their trust for salvation in Jesus Christ.
 They also called on those who accepted the Gospel to live holy lives that were unstained from the corrupt culture around them.
 I deeply affirm these truths, and seek both to live and preach them.